Reblexis/checkers-ai/documentation/user_documentation.md

 ### Protocol
 The agent executable should be able to repeatedly receive the current game state information and respond with the desired move.
 The output should contain the move that the agent wants to take.
+By default, the board orientation is set in such a way, that the white pieces are at the bottom and the black pieces are at the top of the board.

 #### Initial input
 First the agent should accept the following lines: